Status substitution and conspicuous consumption: Model

 \subsection{Machinery \& Assumptions}

 The preferences in Eq (1) put our model into the class of linear-quadratic games on a network (see \cite{jackson2015games,bramoulle2016games} for reviews).
+In particular, the quadratic dissonance term is similar in spirit to \cite{ushchev2020social}.
 As is standard in this class of games, some variant on Bonacich centrality will play an important role in equilibrium behaviour.
-And to ensure an equilibrium exists we will need the largest eigenvalue of the network to be strictly less than one \citep{ballester2006s, bramoulle2016oxford}.

 Our variant on Bonacich centrality is intuitively much the same as the standard definition, but uses only within-identity links in the network, and these links are weighted by the importance of the dissonance function, $\beta$, and by agents' incomes, $w_j$.
 The reason that only the within-identity links play a role is because we assumed that in both the status and dissonance functions, an agent only cares about those who share her identity.
 Formally, define a network $H$ where $H_{jk} = \frac{\beta w_j}{\beta w_j + 1} \widehat{G}_{jk}$ for all $j,k$, with $\widehat{G}_{jk} = G_{jk} \cdot \mathbf{1}\{\theta_j = \theta_k\}$ for all $j,k$ (where $\mathbf{1}\{\cdot\}$ is the usual indicator function).
 It will be important to bear in mind that the network $H$ is a function of $\widehat{G}$, agents' incomes, and of $\beta$.